bluedata-katacoda/katacoda-scenarios/Hello World Image/step3.md

 Now that we have App Workbench installed

-Install Git
+Execute the below command to install Git

 `yum install -y git`{{execute}}

-Create a directory and navigate to it
+In order to prepare to do a git clone of a project, lets create a directory and navigate to it:

 `mkdir /tmp/samples`{{execute}}